coder83431/VPN-Setup-and-Usage-Proton-VPN-/README.md

 <p>
-5. Try browsing to Google, Disney, and/or Amazon and see if there is anything different about the sites in relation to the location of your VPN server.
-For example, the language or URL may be different.
+5. Try browsing to Google, Disney, and/or Amazon and see if there is anything different about the sites in relation to the location of your VPN server .
+Is your  language or URL different?

 </p>
 <br />